jakubskiba/mtfc/README.md

 ## Start
 If you are unix user:
-To start using simple clone repo and execute run.sh script.
+simply clone repo and execute run.sh script.

 In other case:
 run maven package and then execute jar file.